Elizabeth Stride: Inquest

-The inquest into Stride's death was opened at the Vestry Hall, Cable Street, St George in the East on 1 October.
-This inquest was presided over by the Middlesex coroner, Wynne Edwin Baxter.
-The first day of the inquest heard testimony from three witnesses: two patrons of the International Working Men's Educational Club who had been in the premises on the night of Stride's murder, and Louis Diemschutz.
-The two patrons to testify—William Wess and Morris Eagle—each stated approximately 25 to 30 individuals had been in the club at the time of the discovery of Stride's body, that they had heard nothing amiss while in the club, with Wess also stating Stride's body could not have been in the location where Diemschutz had discovered her when he had left the premises at approximately 12:15 a.m.
-Diemschutz recounted his discovery of Stride's body before informing the coroner the first medical personnel at the scene had arrived "about twenty minutes" after the police.
+The inquest into Stride's death was opened at the Vestry Hall, Cable Street, St George in the East, on 1 October.
+It was presided over by the Middlesex coroner, Wynne Edwin Baxter.
+The first day heard testimony from three witnesses: two patrons of the International Working Men's Educational Club who had been in the premises on the night of the murder, and Louis Diemschutz.
+The two patrons, William Wess and Morris Eagle, each stated that about 25 to 30 people had been in the club at the time of the discovery, and that they had heard nothing amiss.
+Wess also stated that Stride's body could not have been in the location where Diemschutz found her when he had left the premises at about 12:15 am.
+Diemschutz recounted his discovery and told the coroner that the first medical personnel arrived "about twenty minutes" after the police.
 (Note: Diemschutz is known to have stated his strong conviction that Stride's murderer was still in Dutfield's Yard at the time he had driven into the location.)

-The second day of the inquest heard conflicting testimony as to the identity of the deceased.
-Although police were certain the woman was Stride, a Mrs Mary Malcolm swore the body was that of her married sister, Elizabeth Watts.
+The second day heard conflicting testimony as to the identity of the deceased.
+Although police were certain the woman was Stride, Mrs Mary Malcolm swore the body was that of her married sister, Elizabeth Watts.
 (Note: This claim of identification was disproved on 24 October when Watts appeared in person at the inquest.)
-Physician and surgeon Frederick Blackwell said he had been summoned to the crime scene at precisely 1:16 a.m. on 30 September by a policeman, being joined by Dr Phillips approximately 20 minutes later.
-Blackwell testified blood was still flowing from Stride's neck wound into a gutter and down a drain close to her feet, and that he estimated death had occurred "from twenty minutes to half an hour" prior to his arrival.
-As the blood vessels on only one side of Stride's neck had been cut, with her carotid artery only partially severed, Blackwell stated her death would have occurred "comparatively slowly", and that Stride would have been unable to cry for help.
+Physician and surgeon Frederick Blackwell said he had been summoned to the crime scene at precisely 1:16 am on 30 September by a policeman, and that Dr Phillips arrived about 20 minutes later.
+Blackwell testified that blood was still flowing from Stride's neck wound into a gutter and down a drain near her feet, and that he estimated death had occurred "from twenty minutes to half an hour" before his arrival.
+As the blood vessels on only one side of Stride's neck had been cut, with her carotid artery only partially severed, Blackwell stated her death would have occurred "comparatively slowly", and that she would have been unable to cry for help.